soham97/flexible-jekyll/_posts/2018-08-06-Siemens-MakeItReal-hackathon.markdown

 ## Idea inspiration
 Being a Siemens intern who had just dipped his feet in machine learning, I could first hand experience the problem of machine downtime and what it was costing Siemens.
 With appropriate sensor network, calculating the breakdown time of machine seemed plausible to me (didn't know at that time it was called RUL).
 The ROI on the idea was also large, and would help every manufacturing plant.
 Having big goals in mind, the only thing left was just making the idea work ;)

+How will it directly affect the industry?
+-- Downtime of machine reduced.
+-- Maintenance cost and extra labour costs which would be otherwise required eliminated.
+• Precious time of supervisors and officers saved, which can be utilized in other creative purposes beneficial to the company.
+• The above points contribute in increasing the efficiency and throughput of factory.

 ## Lets get technical
 ### --System architecture and data flow:
 The entire system was mainly constructed in python with additional use of publicly available libraries.
 The prototype we built consisted of following parts:-